CtrlK

 Actionability

-Provides fully executable TypeScript code for the quickstart helper, sign-and-send function, error handling wrapper, and retry logic.
-Each API section includes specific endpoints with HTTP methods, concrete parameter names, and exact base URLs.
+Provides fully executable TypeScript code for the fetch helper, sign-and-send, error handling wrapper, and retry logic.
+Each API section includes concrete endpoint paths, HTTP methods, and specific parameter details.
 The error code table with retryable flags is immediately actionable.
+Examples are linked as separate files for full flows.

 3 / 3